Highlights. Most consumers (88%) only buy brands they trust.

 - 50% of people limit their social media brand following to just one to four brands.

-- 22% of consumers on social media follow over ten brands.
+- 22% of consumers on social media follow more than 10 brands.

 - Only 3% of social media users do not follow any brand pages.

-- 86% of brands struggle with identifying social media influencers that fit their brand’s personality and purpose.
+- 86% of brands struggle to identify social media influencers who fit their brand’s personality and purpose.

 - With 38% of people preferring Facebook for following brands, it is the most favored platform for brand interaction.

-- 68% of people prefer brands to post on Facebook once or twice daily, with the remaining preferring more posts.
+- 68% of people prefer brands to post on Facebook once or twice daily, with the remainder preferring more frequent posts.

 Branded Video Statistics